0 of 30 Questions completed

 Which of the following feature is most helpful in diagnosing depression in medically ill patients?

-Tricyclic antidepressants are contraindicated in which of the following situations?
+Tricyclic antidepressants would be contraindicated in the following situation:

-with the gradual onset of choreoathetoid movements of his upper
+He presents with the gradual onset of choreo-athetoid movements of his upper limbs.

 The most likely explanation for this presentation is:

-What is the most likely cause of his latest presentation?
+What is the most likely cause for his latest presentation?

 A 15-year-old girl presents with a three-year history of school avoidance, attending approximately one week per month.
 She held a scholarship in secondary school but this was withdrawn due to poor attendance.